Economy of Estonia

-After Estonia moved away from communism in the late 1980s, restored its independence in 1991 and became a market economy, it emerged as a pioneer in the global economy.
-In 1992, the country adopted the Estonian kroon as its own currency, and this greatly stabilised the economy.
-In 1994, it became one of the first countries in the world to adopt a flat tax, with a uniform rate of 26% regardless of personal income.
-Estonia received more foreign investment per capita in the second half of the 1990s than any other country in Central and Eastern Europe.
-Between 2005 and 2008, the personal income tax rate was reduced from 26% to 21% in several steps.

-The country has been quickly catching up with the EU-15; its GDP per capita having grown from 34.8% of the EU-15 average in 1996 to 65% in 2007, similar to that of Central European countries.
-It is already rated a high-income country by the World Bank.
-The GDP (PPP) per capita of the country, a good indicator of wealth, was $35,974 in 2018 according to the World Bank, between that of Lithuania and Cyprus, but below that of most long-time EU members such as Spain or Italy.
-Because of its economic performance after regaining independence in 1991, Estonia has been termed one of the Baltic Tigers.
+After Estonia restored its independence in 1991 and became a market economy, it emerged as a pioneer in the global economy.
+Estonia styled itself as a bridge between East and West, adopting significant economic reforms and technological innovations.
+In 1992, the country adopted the Estonian kroon as its currency, this stabilised the economy.
+In 1994, it became the first country in the world to adopt a flat tax, with a rate of 26% regardless of personal income.
+Estonia received more foreign investment, per person, in the late 1990s than any other country in Central and Eastern Europe.
+The country has been catching-up with the EU-15 - the richer European countries.
+Its GDP per capita grew from 35% of the EU-15 average in 1996 to 65% in 2007, similar to Central European countries.
+GDP per capita (current US$) was $30,133 in 2023 according to the World Bank; this was between the Czech Republic and Bahrain, but below Saudi Arabia.